Shoonya-Dev/ShoonyaApi-py/README.md

 #### <a name="md-subscribe"></a> subscribe([instruments])
-send a list of instruments to watch
+send a list of instruments to watch, feed_type specifies the type of data requested ( t=touchline d=depth)

 t='tk' is sent once on subscription for each instrument. this will have all the fields with the most recent value thereon t='tf' is sent for fields that have changed.